 College: Ontario Veterinary College

 Department: Population Medicine

-The Ontario Veterinary College (www.ovc.uoguelph.ca) is a founding college of the University of Guelph, which is Canada’s leading comprehensive university.
-The city of Guelph (www.city.guelph.on.ca) is a pleasant community of 120,000 people located in southern Ontario, approximately one hour west of central Toronto.
-The Department of Population Medicine is home to a diverse team of faculty members working in epidemiology, theriogenology, food animal health management (ruminant, swine, and poultry), public health, applied animal behaviour, and ecosystem health.
-There are currently four faculty and two funded DVSc student positions in the Ruminant Health Management section.
+The Ontario Veterinary College is a founding college of the University of Guelph, which is Canada’s leading comprehensive university.
+The Department of Population Medicine is home to a diverse team of faculty members working in epidemiology, theriogenology, food animal health management (ruminant, swine, and poultry), public health, applied animal behavior, and one health.

 All qualified applicants are encouraged to apply; however, Canadians and permanent residents will be given priority.